Bratislava is the capital and largest city in Slovakia.

 Also common are car break-ins and you can expect thieves to smash your windows whether or not valuables are in plain sight.

-Always bear in mind that going out at night has its own dangers.
+Always bear in mind that going out at night has its dangers.

 There have been reports of people getting spiked drinks from locals and then waking up a few hours later with empty pockets.

-Don’t be paranoid, but try to avoid accepting drinks from strange people or simple insist on going with them to the bar and watching the drinks being made.
+Don’t be paranoid, but try to avoid accepting drinks from strange people or simply insist on going with them to the bar and watching the drinks being made.